Best Solar Panel Warranty Guide for Installers for 2026

 How Solar Performance Guarantees Work

-Understanding how a performance guarantee for a solar panel warranty works can be a bit difficult to decipher.
+Understanding how a solar panel warranty's performance guarantee works can be difficult to decipher.
 The guarantee is generally stated as a percentage of the nominal power in the first year and then a yearly decrease in power up to a certain percentage.

 For example, Q Cells states 98% nominal power in the first year, and then the nominal decrease in output is not to exceed 0.5% annually from years 2 to 25.
-To calculate this, remember that the nominal power in year one is calculated differently than in years 2 to 25.
+To calculate this solar panel warranty, remember that the nominal power in year one is calculated differently from years 2 to 25.
 Therefore, the minimum nominal power after 25 years is 86%.
 To calculate this: 0.86 = 0.98 - (24 x 0.005)

 If you want to calculate the nominal power output after 11 years is: 0.93 = 0.98 - (10 x 0.005)

-Keep in mind that sometimes solar panels underperform because they need to be cleaned.
+Keep in mind that sometimes solar panels underperform because they need to be cleaned, which isn't a solar panel warranty issue.
 Heavily soiled modules can produce less electricity because the solar radiation is blocked.

-Some solar module manufacturers offer the option to extend the warranty period.
+Some solar module manufacturers provide flexible warranty options, making it easier to find the best solar panel warranty for your needs.
 For example, Silfab offers a standard 12-year warranty on solar panels with the option to extend it to 25 years when using a registered and approved Silfab solar installer.
 Likewise, REC offers a 20-year solar panel warranty for all installers and a 25-year product warranty for REC-certified contractors.

 * Minimum warranty period length or power performance guarantee varies by the series